eugenedorfling/holiday-planner-api/README.md

 10. ~~Build Holiday Scheduler API (with location duration options: dates, days, distributed)~~
     1. ~~Add Basic Authentication~~
 11. Review and Improve

+### Time Spent on Project

+- 4-6 Hours over the course of last week.
+Researching and testing various weather APIs, geo-locating APIs, etc. to find out what is available, what is possible, what the data will look like and to decide what I will build.
+- 8 Hours building the complete project. (see task breakdown above)

+### Assumptions and Simplifications

+- Weather API: Using minimal of provided data and simplified implementation.
+Extension of the 16 day forecast limit can be implemented by using historical data to predict weather.
+- Dates for Destinations: Supported flexible start/end dates and length-of-stay logic.
+However, more complex scheduling features (like optimizing based on weather conditions) were kept simple ie. evenly spreading destination durations over the holiday duration.
+- Authentication: Basic user authentication is included, but complex user role management was omitted to streamline the scope.
+- Geocoding: Used Geopy to handle place name conversion.
+Advanced error handling for edge cases (e.g., ambiguous location names) was simplified.
+- Admin interface: Basic setup in place.
+This can be improved for easy backend management of system.
+- Data Models: Can be optimized for space, speed and readability(representation)

+### Bugs and Known Issues

+- Geocoding Failures: If a place name cannot be geocoded, the API returns an error without a retry mechanism.
+This can be improved by adding fallback strategies.
+- Weather Data: The API only allows for 16 days forecast.
+Error handling for this is not implemented.

+### Potential Improvements and Future Work

+- Optimizing Destination Orders: Future versions could allow users to reorder destinations based on real-time weather conditions.
+- Frontend Interface: A simple frontend could be built to visualize holiday plans and compare weather forecasts.
+- Admin Improvements: Enhancing the admin panel to better manage schedules and destinations.
+- Extended Date Logic: Currently, holiday schedules assume simple start/end or length-of-stay logic.
+Advanced scheduling (e.g., handling overlapping holidays) could be added.
+- Notifications: Get notifications on weather changes in your schedules.
+- Setting weather requirements: Finding places and dates that match weather requirements.
+(Not only assuming the customer wants sunny weather - ie. wind conditions & direction for a sailing holiday or ocean & surf conditions for a surf holiday)
+- weather based activity suggestions: Recommend nearby activities and experiences that align with weather conditions.

+### Conclusion

+This project was developed with a focus on delivering a minimal viable product (MVP) within a time constraint.
+It demonstrates an understanding of Django REST development, third-party API integration, and the use of Docker for environment management.
+While the core functionality is complete, there are numerous areas for future enhancement.
+Thank you for taking the time to evaluate this project!